-4% of FY students and 27% of seniors worked on a research project with a faculty member.

-Learning with Peers

-How often do students work together on course projects
+4% of FY students and 25% of seniors worked on a research project with a faculty member.
+Learning with Peers How often do students work together on course projects and assignments?^b 57% of FY students and 73% of seniorsfrequently worked with their peers on course projects and assignments.

-and assignments?^b

-Do students help each other learn?^b

-60% of seniors frequently explained course material to one or more students.

-How often do students work together to prepare for exams?^b

-37% of FY students frequently prepared for exams by discussing or working through course material with other students.

-How often do students interact with others who have different viewpoints or who come from different backgrounds?^b

-Among FY students, 63% frequently had discussions with people with different political views, 60% frequently had discussions with people from a different economic background, and 57% frequently had discussions with people from a different race or ethnicity.

-Campus Environment

-Are students encouraged to use learning support services (tutors, writing center)?^d

-71% of FY students said the institution substantially emphasized the use of learning support services.

-How do students rate their interactions with academic advisors?^c

-61% of FY students and 56% of seniors gave the quality of their interactions with academic advisors a high rating.

-How well do students get along with each other?^c

-49% of FY students gave the quality of their interactions with their peers a high rating.
+Do students help each other learn?^b 63% of seniors frequently explained course material to one or more students.
+How often do students work together to prepare for exams? $^{\rm b}$ 48% of FY students frequently prepared for exams by discussing or working through course material with other students.
+How often do students interact with others who have different viewpoints or who come from different backgrounds?^b Among FY students, 69% frequently had discussions with people with different political views, 73% frequently had discussions with people from different economic backgrounds, and 66% frequently had discussions with people from different races or ethnicities.
+Campus Environment Are students encouraged to use learning support services (tutors, writing center)?^d 72% of FY students said the institution substantially emphasized the use of learning support services.
+How do students rate their interactions with academic advisors?^c 63% of FY students and 61% of seniors gave the quality of their interactions with academic advisors a high rating.
+How well do students get along with each other?^c 52% of FY students gave the quality of their interactions with their peers a high rating.
 How satisfied are students with their educational experience?

-79% of FY and 85% of seniors rated their entire educational experience at this institution as "excellent" or "good."

-Rich Educational Experiences

-What types of honors courses, learning communities, and other distinctive programs are offered?

-During their first year, 5% of students participated in a learning community.
-By spring of their senior year, 49% of students had done (or were doing) a culminating senior experience.
+83% of FY and 86% of seniors rated their entire educational experience at this institution as "excellent" or "good."
+Rich Educational Experiences What types of honors courses, learning communities, and other distinctive programs are offered?
+During their first year, 8% of students participated in a learning community.
+By spring of their senior year, 47% of students had done (or were doing) a culminating senior experience.